St Andrews, University of

 Graduate prospects: Very good- 11th with 80.1 per cent in graduate employment.

 Any accommodation?
 Plenty.
 Revamped £35m eco-friendly student residences, which feature toilets flushed by rainwater, are grouped around a grass-roofed central facilities building.
 3,775 places, with self-catering prices from £70.21 ti £190.76, and catered costing £141.28 to £208.65 a week.
 All single undergraduate entrance students who apply by the deadline are guaranteed accommodation

 Cheap to live there?
 Not really.
 Competition for space means you could be paying between £95 and £105 per week for a room in a shared house.

 Transport links: Small city so you can walk everywhere.
 45 miles north of Edinburgh, 15 miles from Dundee.

-Bursaries: A number of scholarships are available based on specific criteria, including one for gifted golfers.
+Bursaries: A number of scholarships are available based on specific criterias.
 See the website for further details.

 The fun stuff

 Nightlife: The Union bar has a late licence while the university is good for theatre and cabaret.
 Three club nights a week and numerous balls, including several kilt-and-sporran jobs.
 More than 30 pubs in town.